Got Pontoon Problems? How to Identify and Solve Your Pontoon Engine Woes

 The Pontoon Problems You Should Watch Out For

-Boat engines are faced with the elements, from corrosion-causing saltwater to fierce winds, sun and rain.
+Boat engines are faced with every elemental thing from corrosion-causing saltwater to fierce winds, sun and rain.

 Not only this, but when the drain scuppers become obstructed with leaves, there's a big chance you might not stay afloat when embarking on your next sea voyage.
 However, these aren't the only things you ought to pay attention to when maintaining your vessel.